 “If you were playing in a concert hall and your audience went to sleep, you would be insulted, but for me, that is a high compliment,” said Wallace.

 The barking subsides and all ears are tuned into the soothing music.
 The dogs are able to relax and drift off to dream of playing in the park.
 Wallace hopes to inspire other musicians to share their talent with shelter animals in desperate need of relaxation.

 “I am stroking 20 dogs at a time as I do this,” states Wallace as she draws her bow across the strings of her cello.

 Wallace has combined her passion for dogs and music, and the results are harmonious.
-Watch how she lulls the anxious dogs to sleep in the video below.
+See for yourself in the video below!